 Special Care Nursery staff will securely store the milk before sending it to MMBNT in Fort Worth for pasteurization and shipment to critically ill infants.
 Donations are accepted 7 days a week at all hours, except during shift change from 6 to 7:30 a.m. and 6 to 7:30 p.m.

 "Texas Health Dallas has come full circle helping fragile infants," lactation nurse Nancy Kelley said.
 "Not only do we utilize donor human milk for babies in our NICU, we can now conveniently accept donations from moms in our Special Care Nursery.
 It's where many babies go after they have been in the NICU."

-MMBNT collects donor human milk from more than 40 donation sites, or depots, throughout North Texas and surrounding states.
-Nacogdoches Women's Services is the first depot in the Nacogdoches area and the third in East Texas.
+MMBNT collects donor human milk from more than 40 donation sites, or depots, throughout North Texas and surrounding areas.
+Texas Health Dallas is one of five depots in Dallas.

 Milk bank staff screen all potential milk donors through medical histories and blood tests.
 Once approved, donors freeze the extra milk their own babies don’t need and take it to a depot close to home.